Brethren Church

-The Brethren Church is an Anabaptist Christian denomination with roots in and one of several groups that trace its origins back to the Schwarzenau Brethren of Germany.
+The Brethren Church is an Anabaptist Christian denomination with roots in and one of several groups that trace its origins back to the Schwarzenau Brethren of Germany, and is a member of the National Association of Evangelicals.

 Background

 The Brethren church tradition traces its roots back over 300 years to 1708.
 Eighteenth-century Europe was a time of strong governmental control of the church and low tolerance for religious diversity.
 Nevertheless, there were religious dissenters who lived their faith in spite of the threat of persecution.
 Some of these dissenters found refuge in the town of Schwarzenau in present-day Nordrhein-Westfalen in Germany.
 Among them was Alexander Mack, a miller who had been influenced by both Pietism and Anabaptism.

 Religious persecution drove the Brethren to take refuge in Surhuisterveen, Friesland, in the Netherlands.
 They settled among the Mennonites and remained there until 1729.
 Eventually all but a handful emigrated to America in three separate groups between 1719 and 1733.
 Because of growing persecution and economic hardship, Brethren began emigrating to Pennsylvania under the leadership of Peter Becker.
 Most Brethren left Europe by 1740, including Mack, who brought a group over in 1729.
 The first congregation in the New World was organized at Germantown, Pa., in 1723.
 Soon after its formation, the Germantown congregation sent missionaries to rural areas around Philadelphia.
 These missionaries preached, baptized, and started new congregations.

 In 1781 these Brethren adopted the title "German Baptist Brethren" at their Annual Meeting; in 1782 they forbade slaveholding by members.

 The group continued to expand and from Pennsylvania, they migrated chiefly westward.
 By 1908 they were most numerous in Pennsylvania, Maryland, Virginia, Ohio, Indiana, Illinois, Iowa, Missouri, Nebraska, Kansas and North Dakota.